Emilykidd3/algorithms/19-fizz-buzz/README.md

 ## Instructions

-- Open [Unsolved/fizz-buzz.js](Unsolved/fizz-buzz.js) in your code editor -- **this is the only file you will modify in this activity.**

-  - In this file you will be writing code in the body of the `fizzBuzz` function to achieve the following:

     - Iterate through each number in the given array.

     - If a number is evenly divisible by 3, print "Fizz" to the console.